 Panayota has collaborated with jazz legends Steve Lacy and Irene Aebi, Sheila Jordan, and John Lockwood, as well as with rising jazz artists Lefteris Kordis, Roni Eytan, Petros Klampanis, Edmar Colon, Eviatar Slivnik, and Alec Spiegelman; British conductors Peter Seymour and David Blake; American theater director Jackie Romeo; the Netherlands Philarmonic and Kamerata orchestras; Greek composers Yannis Markopoulos and Notis Mavroudis; Greek singers Vasilis Skoulas, George Dalaras, Panayotis Lalezas, and George Perris; choirs Fons Musicalis and the Berklee College of Music Gospel Choir.
 She has appeared in major academic venues, concert halls, and festivals in the greater New England, New York, Missouri, Florida, Vermont, Texas, and Greece for musical performances, workshops, and seminars.
 She also serves as faculty for Aqua Jazz, a program the builds bridges between folk musicians and jazz improvisers in Greece and the East Mediterranean region.

-Panayota has recorded four albums as a leader and has also been a guest singer in recording projects of other artists.
+Panayota has recorded three albums as a leader and has also been a guest singer in recording projects of other artists.

 © 2018 by PANAYOTA HALOULAKOU